 Remediation of material weaknesses.
 Material weaknesses in our internal control over financial reporting and our ability to continue as a going concern have historically impacted the level of stockholder support received by our directors, particularly the chair of our Audit Committee.
-In our efforts to remediate these weaknesses we appointed Mr. Hughes as our Chief Financial Officer in February 2021 who, together with his team, are working to remedy such materials weaknesses as previously identified in our filings with the SEC.

-During the year ended December 31, 2022, as disclosed in our Annual Report on Form 10-K for such period, our management, with oversight from our Audit Committee, continued to implement the following remediation steps to address and mitigate the underlying deficiencies which gave rise to the previously disclosed material weaknesses and to improve our internal control over financial reporting:
+During the year ended December 31, 2023, as disclosed in our 2023 Annual Report, our management, with oversight from our Audit Committee, continued to implement the following remediation steps to address and mitigate the underlying deficiencies which gave rise to the previously disclosed material weaknesses and to improve our internal control over financial reporting: